galvez/vue-stator/README.md

 ## Nuxt.js module

+> Nuxt v2.10+ is required unless you set the module option `baseDir` to something different then `store`

 Using vue-stator with Nuxt.js is as easy as using it with Vuex: a store will be automatically created by loading files placed in a conventional locations, such as `store/state.js`.

 See full documentation for the Nuxt.js